Halloween 4: The Return of Michael Myers

-Released in the United States on October 21, 1988, Halloween 4 grossed $17.8 million domestically on a budget of $5 million, and received mostly negative reviews from critics.
-However, the film, much like the series in general, has developed a strong cult following since its release.
-The film begins the "Thorn Trilogy" story arc which would be continued in Halloween 5: The Revenge of Michael Myers (1989) and Halloween: The Curse of Michael Myers (1995).
+Halloween 4 was released in the United States on October 21, 1988.
+Despite mostly negative reviews from critics, the film grossed $17.8 million domestically on a budget of $5 million.
+It has developed a strong cult following since its release and has enjoyed positive reappraisals in the years since its release.

+The film begins the Thorn Trilogy story arc which would be continued in Halloween 5: The Revenge of Michael Myers (1989) and Halloween: The Curse of Michael Myers (1995).
+In 1998, the franchise did a soft reboot with the release of Halloween H20: 20 Years Later, which serves as a direct sequel to Halloween (1978) and Halloween II (1981) and thereby ignores the events, themes and new characters introduced in the Thorn Trilogy story arc.